Chapter 4 Unbroken Stare

 "Are you sure you'll be fine alone?"

-I forced another smile.
+Irene forced another smile.

-This one hurt even more than the first.
+This one hurt more than the first.

-“Go,” I told her gently.
-“Or you’ll miss all the fun.”
+"Go," she said gently.
+"Or you'll miss all the fun."

-Then my smile vanished.
+Then her smile vanished.

 Just like that.

-Somewhere nobody would ask questions.
+Somewhere no one would ask questions.

 "Oh, Irene!"

-His kindness made guilt flicker inside me.
+His kindness made guilt flicker inside her.

-Everyone was being gentle with me lately.
+Everyone had been so gentle with Irene lately.

-My voice sounded rough.
+Her voice sounded rough.

 "Of course."

-Then silence swallowed me again.
+Then silence swallowed her again.

-I stared down at the drink without really seeing it.
+Irene stared down at the drink without really seeing it.

-But none of it reached me.
+But none of it reached her.

 Eugene's smile.